r0wanda/nd/README.md

-# ND: New Designs
+# ND: New Design

-**New Designs** aims to replace [blessed](https://github.com/chjj/blessed) with a maintained, **new**, Typescript-based program.
+**New Design** aims to replace [blessed](https://github.com/chjj/blessed) with a maintained, **new**, Typescript-based program.
 It tries to stay close to the blessed api, to avoid the need to change too much user-code.

 TODO: add gif